zettsu-t/cppMockgen/howToUse.md

 ### Forwarder

-CppMockGen generates forwarder classes to determine whether tested codes call tested (original) methods or mock (generated) methods.
-I assume a situation in which the tested codes call a method in a global variable or a free function.
+CppMockGen generates forwarder classes to determine whether tested code calls tested (original) methods or mock (generated) methods.
+I assume a situation in which the tested code calls a method in a global variable or a free function.

 ```cpp